We are crazy enough to think we can change the world...

 We provide developmentally based psychological services (in English and Spanish) in Washington, D.C. schools, and the local community.
 Our developmental perspective is synthetic, trans-theoretical, and universally applicable to children and families of all ages across geography, ethnicity, and socio-economic status.

-We help kids meet their developmental milestones and master the universal developmental tasks of childhood such as:
+We help kids meet their universal developmental milestones and master developmental tasks of childhood.
+These tasks include:

 Communicating their needs

 Advocating for themselves

 Following multi-step directions

 Understanding both "what" and "why"